panzerweb/Retail-Management-System/README.md

 ## 3. Recorded Sales Table

 Using the same date-based format transaction, the overall record and transactions per day are recorded and listed down inside the system's database and thus are shown when a specific date was called in a table format.
 Ensuring transparency of the system.

+### Additional Features of Sales Table

+> **Printing**

+> **Editing a transaction**

+> **Deleting a transaction**

+### **About the Developer**

+Hi!
+I am Romeo Selwyn M. Villar, I am a first-year student in Bachelor of Science in Information Technology at Davao del Norte State College (DNSC).

+I am interested in Web Development, Graphic Design, and Software Development.
+I have created simple, and imaginable projects recently.

+The idea of this project from a classmate of mine who discussed me upon this concept of recording all transactions in their sari-sari store.
+Likewise, I also have a sari-sari store and was fascinated by the idea so I started creating the system.